pepkit/pepspec/docs/looper/how-to/report-objects.md

 We only need to pass the `pipestat.results_file` and the `pipestat.output_schema` to pipestat in this project-level example.

-Secondly, we will need to modify the `.looper.yaml` config file to add a project name to the pipestat section.
+Next, we will modify the `.looper.yaml` config file to add a project name to the pipestat section.
 When running project-level pipelines with pipestat, we must supply a project name.

 ```yaml title=".looper.yaml" hl_lines="6"
 pep_config: ./metadata/pep_config.yaml # pephub registry path or local path